Boulet-Audet/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 This Repo is Maxime's Udacity project to filter ride share csv data files.
-It will allow reading CSV files from ridesharing and loading them into a Panda dataframe.
-It displays filtered values to the user using a terminal interface and plots histograms using matplotlib.

 Bikeshare Data Viewer
 ### Overview
 A Python application to explore US bikeshare data from CSV files.
 It provides interactive filtering and visual/statistical analysis of trip data.
+It will allow reading CSV files from ridesharing and loading them into a Panda dataframe.
+It displays filtered values to the user using a terminal interface, calculate statistics using numpy and plots histograms using matplotlib.

 * Features
     * Lists available CSV files in the current directory